WRITE Program Requirements

 Tel: 206-543-9425 Fax: 206-543-3821

 The internal medicine clerkship is a twelve week clinical experience: eight weeks are focused on care of hospitalized adults and four on primary care internal medicine.
-Students who are doing internal medicine as part of WRITE all spend six weeks learning inpatient medicine at a large hospital in Seattle or Spokane; most will have been at one of the three major teaching hospitals: University of Washington Medical Center (UWMC), Harborview Medical Center (the county hospital for the Seattle area), the Seattle VA Medical Center, or at Sacred Heart in Spokane.
-While at their WRITE sites, students will work with ambulatory internists for another six weeks to complete the primary care portion of their internal medicine training.
+Students who are doing internal medicine as part of WRITE will spend six weeks (either prior to or after WRITE) learning inpatient medicine at a large hospital in Seattle or Spokane; most at one of the three major teaching hospitals: University of Washington Medical Center (UWMC), Harborview Medical Center (the county hospital for the Seattle area), the Seattle VA Medical Center, or at Sacred Heart in Spokane.
+While at their WRITE sites, students will work with ambulatory internists or family physicians to complete the primary care portion of their internal medicine training.

 What they see